Mehdi9721/DSA-self-java-Also-contains-solutions-of-many-problems-/README.md

 Linked is an ADT which can store unlimited node in it.

 ### question approaches ->
-1= use slow and fast pointer for cycle findig, slow=node.next while fast=node.next.next
+1= use slow and fast pointer for cycle findig, slow=node.next while fast=node.next.next <br>

+{
+## misc (HashMap)
+we create a hashmap using array also. fill array elements with -1 and add remove or delete as per need.

+}